RookieOven/rookieoven/_posts/2016-07-29-startup-spotlight-this-is-milk.md

 We also have a number of partners that we work really closely with, for example Susan Cruickshank our graphic designer and Michelle Botia our HR partner.

-{% image src:"/images/blog/Milk-Amelia.jpg" alt:"This is Milk Amelia" title:"This is Milk Amelia" %}
+{% image src:"/images/blog/Milk-Angela.jpg" alt:"This is Milk Angela" title:"This is Milk Angela" %}

 ##Q: How would you describe This is Milk?
 A: We’re an experienced bunch, with expertise in a variety of business disciplines, from project management, customer experience and business strategy to, marketing and graphic design.
 We have a range of services, all designed to deliver business improvement.
 It may be that you have an existing problem or idea that we can workshop with you to create a plan of action, or perhaps you have a specific project in mind that we can help deliver from start to finish.
 We design solutions that will delight your customers and empower your people.
 Because we believe your people are your greatest assets.
 When you work with us you’ll get a fresh pair of eyes on your business opportunity – we’ll look at it in a holistic and interactive way, applying design thinking, deep questioning and clear, simple tools that will get you to an answer.
 Every challenge has a unique solution; you won’t get a one-size-fits-all process from us.